Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/vote-and-staking.md

 ---
 title: Vote & Staking
-description: As an XCash-Labs holder, you can stake your delegate and vote for a preferred delegate.
-Follow the guide below to learn more about voting & staking.
+description: Learn how to stake your coins and vote for a delegate as an XCash-Labs holder, and understand how the voting and staking system works.
 ---

 # Vote & Staking